 Pupils following a National 5 Applications course will be given the opportunity to sit three unit assessments (Numeracy, Geometry & Measures and Finance & Statistics) throughout the year as a backup and to give them credit for the work they have done.

-Pupils who are successful at National 5 Applications can progress to Higher Applications of Mathematics (please note this will not be offered until session 24/25) or National 5 Mathematics.
+Pupils who are successful at National 5 Applications can progress to Higher Applications of Mathematics or National 5 Mathematics.

 National 5 Mathematics